Head-to-Head: Got vs Request (deprecated) Analysis

 request

-Request is a popular and widely used npm package for making HTTP requests in Node.js.
-It provides a simple and intuitive API for sending HTTP/HTTPS requests and handling responses.
-With Request, you can easily make GET, POST, PUT, DELETE, and other types of requests, set headers, handle cookies, and manage redirects.
+Request is a popular and versatile npm package used for making HTTP requests in Node.js applications.
+It provides a simple and flexible API for sending HTTP requests to servers and handling responses.
+Request supports various HTTP methods like GET, POST, PUT, DELETE, etc., and allows customization of headers, query parameters, and request body.

 Fight!